shmpwk/autoware-documentation/docs/contributing/coding-guidelines/message-guidelines.md

 !!! warning ""

-    If the field in a message will have any of these default units, don't add any suffix or prefix denoting the type.
+    If a field in a message has any of these default units, don't add any suffix or prefix denoting the type.

 ## Non-default units